 |Outdoors||Balcony or terrace, Private garden, BBQ|

-Here's a list of the big attractions in our area, plus some local secrets we'd like to share with you.
+Here's a list of the big attractions, plus some local secrets

 1.Giant's Causeway: Legend has it that the giant, Finn McCool, created this geological marvel.
 It is a World Heritage Site and now has an impressive visitors centre to match.
 Tip: car parking charges might take your breath away, so park across the road at the Heritage Railway (also worth a ride).